-For Valentine’s Day, we helped NDAS change the way people see and understand emotional abuse, encouraging young people to rethink their own situation or that of those around them.
+This campaign aims to change the way people see and understand emotional abuse, encouraging young people to rethink their own situation or that of those around them.
+Launched on Valentine’s Day, the film targets young people who are becoming especially vulnerable to coercive and controlling relationships, as behaviours like extreme jealousy are often portrayed as love or passion in the media.

-Within a week of the campaign’s launch, NDAS’ social media engagement saw a huge uplift and their following almost tripled.
+Within a week of the campaign’s launch, Northumberland Domestic Abuse Services (NDAS) social media engagement saw a huge uplift and their following almost tripled.
 The campaign was featured on The Pool’s Daily News Drop, a national online platform for women, as well as on multiple local news outlets across Northumberland.
-Other domestic abuse charities also helped to spread the message by sharing the content with their followers, and NDAS have been approached by teachers so that the film can be used as part of Domestic Abuse Awareness Month in schools.
-The campaign also won Partnership of the Year at NE Youth 2017, Gold at both EVCOM Screen and EVCOM Clarion Awards 2017 and Gold at Summit Creative Awards 2017.
+Other domestic abuse charities also helped to spread the message by sharing the content with their followers, and NDAS were approached by teachers so that the film can be used as part of Domestic Abuse Awareness Month in schools.

 "I remember saying I want as many people as possible to see this film - never in my wildest dreams did I think the reach would be this far!!"